 Highest Point in Indiana - Hoosier Hill

-Wayne County is the home of the highest point in Indiana and some volunteers from the RIC, inspired by an Eagle Scout from Lakeside Park, KY, have taken on the task of maintaining and promoting the site.
-The RIC provides promotional material and many improvements have been made with the generous support from the National Highpoint Society.
+Wayne County is the home of the highest point in Indiana and some volunteers from the WCRIC, inspired by an Eagle Scout from Lakeside Park, KY, have taken on the task of maintaining and promoting the site.
+The WCRIC provides promotional material and many improvements have been made with the generous support from the National Highpoint Society.